rafaelromao/keyboards/docs/romak.md

 Romak has 2 alpha layers, with an oneshot key used to quickly alternate between them.
 This is not supported by KLA Next, so some adjustments were necessary:
 - Use AltGr instead of the oneshot key, so the tool considers the AltGr held to access the secondary alpha layer.
 - All layouts involved in the comparison have the same thumb configuration.
 - Symbols and numbers were excluded from the analysis for all considered layouts.
-The files with the configurations can be found [here](../docs/analysis/).
+- The files with this configuration can be found [here](../docs/analysis/).
-- With this configuration, Romak scores better than all others.
+- With this configuration, Romak scores slightly better than the others.

 ![img](../img/perf.png)

 ### Heatmaps